 I discovered then that I had worked for the wrong things, worked the program toward the wrong ends.
 I had gotten sober and, after a 6-month hiatus, had returned to the business of living as I had understood it when I drank.
 I did better and was more successful.
 But it was still the wrong business.
 I had not developed the new manner of living the Big Book talks about.
-I didn’t consciously and intentionally practice the principles in all my affairs because I had no idea what they were.
+I didn’t consciously and intentionally practice the principles in all my affairs because I had no idea what those principles were.
 Though I had remained emotionally troubled, I had not worked toward emotional sobriety because, even if had read that sentence in the 12&12, it had not registered.
 It had no effect.
 As for Bill’s article, I didn’t come upon it until after I had already gone back to re-examine the Steps and find out what had gone wrong with my recovery.

 Our work needs clear goals and direction.
 The Big Book and the 12&12 tell us that everything we do in Steps 1 through 11 is directed to the goal of experiencing a spiritual awakening.
 That we’ve had such an awakening is the message we carry to alcoholics.
 If we’ve had it, we will try to practice the principles in all our affairs on a daily basis starting with Step 12.
 Practicing them is how we continue to change and to grow, as our defects of character recede and our strengths or virtues increase.
 We do all of this so that we and those around us may find emotional sobriety.
 That’s the ultimate goal.